Fox River Grove, Illinois: Indigenous peoples

 Long before the arrival of Europeans, Native Americans called the land within Fox River Grove home.
 The Ojibwe (also known as Chippewa) people continued to winter in the Fox River Valley into the 1860s.
 The women traded beadwork and purses with local settlers while the men trapped muskrat and mink, selling the pelts in nearby Barrington, Illinois.
 The area's proximity to Northwest Highway (Route 14), a major military and trade road, enabled such commerce to thrive.
 The men also made fence posts for local farmers and would "spear fish at night using torches attached to the ends of their birchbark canoes."
 When spring came, they traveled north to their summer lands in Wisconsin.
 Between 1816 and 1833, the Ojibwe and U.S. governments engaged in peace talks, resulting in several land cession treaties being signed.
 Eventually, the federal government took control of all Ojibwe land in Illinois.
 The rapid increase of European-American settlers, coupled with pressures from the government and military, eventually forced this dynamic and proud people to leave the lands that would soon become the FRG and relocate west of the Mississippi River.

 Czech heritage

 Pioneers built homesteads in the Fox River Valley between 1830 and 1860.
 They were originally drawn to the area that would become Fox River Grove for its scenery and abundance of water.
-Some of the first settlers to call the Grove home were Czechoslovakian immigrants who—by way of Chicago—established a Bohemian enclave along the Fox River.
+Some of the first settlers to call the Grove home were Czechoslovak immigrants who—by way of Chicago—established a Bohemian enclave along the Fox River.
 Attracted to the area for its prime fishing spots and access to 19th-century entertainment venues, Czechs built cottages among the village's hills and on the river's southern bank.

 In 1850, ethnic-Czech Frank Opatrny purchased 80 acres of land on the southern shore of the Fox River.
 Considered to be the patriarch of the village's founding family, Frank's son Eman Opatrny put FRG on the map by turning his homestead into the regionally known Picnic Grove.